PowerShell/PSSwagger/docs/extensions/readme.md

 Replaces all instances of the wildcard character with ".*" and applies the input value as a regular expression.
 For example, the input "*a" is turned into the regular expression ".*a".

 -- Additional properties
-Character - a single character denoting the wildcard character, e.g. "*"
+Character - a single character denoting the wildcard character, e.g. "*".
+Defaults to '%' if not specified.

 ### EqualityOperator
 Applies an equality operation.
 The right operand is the input value, while the left operand is the value of the object property specified.